 Located just across the road from Vassar’s imposing main gate, the unique building, designed by Frederick Fisher and Partners (FF&P), combines three distinct programs: the headquarters of the newly established Vassar Institute for Liberal Arts; a 50-room hotel; and a restaurant and bar.
 The 48,000-square-foot project shares its corner site with the Alumnae House, a half-timbered Tudor Revival-style guesthouse and commons built in 1924 that offers a campus precedent for the new building’s blend of hospitality and academic spaces.
 The Institute’s inauguration marked the 100th anniversary of the Alumnae House, and the college intends for the project to continue the convivial mission embodied by the older building while expanding Vassar’s broader goals.
 The Institute, which will host visiting scholars for conferences, workshops, and events, aims to widen the scope and impact of the liberal arts, with an emphasis on entrepreneurialism and community engagement.
 “We had to connect different viewpoints and very different demands,” says Fred Fisher, founding principal of FF&P, which has been working on the project for more than seven years.
 “In the end, the building became both a gateway and frame for the Alumnae House.”

 The Institute is divided into two distinct volumes, connected by a ground-level lobby with floor-to-ceiling glazing and topped by a rooftop deck.
 The three-story hotel, clad in dark gray reflective brick, faces a residential side street, its gabled roof and demure facade designed in scale and dialogue with neighboring houses.
 On the building’s opposite, campus-facing end, the glass-enclosed Institute headquarters caps The Salt Line, a farm-to-table restaurant, on the ground floor, and more closely toes the line of contemporary institutional architecture.
 "Each volume speaks to different constituents simultaneously—to the local community, academics and students, and the guest coming to visit the school for the first time," says FF&P partner Matthew Kelley, who leads the Los Angeles-based firm's New York office.
-Landscaping by Nelson Byrd Woltz connects the new building via winding paths to the Alumnae House (which sits on a hill to the direct northwest), drawing inspiration from Frederick Law Olmsted’s early interventions in Vassar’s campus design.
+Landscaping by Nelson Byrd Woltz connects the new building via winding paths to the Alumnae House (which sits on a hill to the direct northwest), drawing inspiration from the Olmsted firm’s early interventions in Vassar’s campus design.

 The Institute's two distinct volumes are connected by a ground-level lobby.
 Photo © Jeremy Bitterman, courtesy Frederick Fisher and Partners